-The list of world’s deepest known sinkholes
+The list of deepest sinkholes of the world

 - List includes naturally formed sinkholes known to Wondermondo which are well pronounced (f.e.
 NOT included gently sloping valleys e.g. mega-dolines) and at least 150 m deep.